This post is sponsored by Stikwood. As always, I would never use or share products I don’t love or want you to love too!

 This part didn’t take long.
 Each wood plank has three strips of adhesive that stick really well to the dressers.

-After I had attached the wood planks to the dressers, it was time to add new hardware.
+After I attached the wood planks to the dressers, I added new hardware.

 I found a set of pulls from Wayfair that I loved.

 Adding the pulls from Wayfair really gave these dressers the Restoration Hardware Printmaker’s look I was going for.

 I can finally say after 13 years, my husband and I have a bedroom suite that matches!
 Hooray for that.

 Want to see more of our bedroom?
 Click on the picture.

 What do y’all think?
 Do you like the Printmaker’s sideboard look?